-Grants and government assistance are recognized as revenue when received or receivable, if the amount can be reasonably estimated and collection is reasonably assured.
+Government assistance is recognized as revenue when received or receivable, if the amount can be reasonably estimated and collection is reasonably assured.

 e) Use of Estimates

 In accordance with ASNPO, estimates and assumptions are made by management in the preparation of these financial statements.
 These estimates may impact the amounts included in the financial statements.
 The most significant of these estimates are related to amortization and the estimated useful life of the capital assets, and accrued liabilities.
 Actual results could differ from these estimates.